 Special needs trusts are used to provide for the supplemental needs of a trust beneficiary in a manner that does not disqualify an individual with special needs from government benefits.
-Assets of a special needs trust are generally available to provide for the beneficiary's needs that are not otherwise provided for through government programs (such as education, entertainment and vacations).
+Assets of a special needs trust are generally available to provide for the beneficiary's needs that are not otherwise provided by government programs (such as education, entertainment, and vacations).
 A third-party special needs trust is created by someone other than the individual with special needs and is funded with assets not belonging to him/her.
-There are several types of first-party special needs trusts, but generally they are funded with the assets of the individual with special needs and some may require that "payback" provisions be included to reimburse certain programs for benefits provided to the beneficiary during his/her lifetime.
+There are several types of first-party special needs trusts, but generally they are funded with the assets of the individual with special needs and may require that "payback" provisions be included to reimburse, at death, the public benefit programs that provided support and services to the beneficiary during his or her life.